ITEC 2211 C191 Operating Systems for Programmers

 Why other options are wrong

-A. To create a new file
+A. To open a file

 B. To read data from a file